traveno/ros2-docker-dev/README.md

 Forked from Adeeb Abbas's project [ros2-docker-dev](https://github.com/adeeb10abbas/ros2-docker-dev).

-This is a ROS Noetic environment streamlined for ROB456 development, and ROS development in general.
+This is a ROS Noetic environment streamlined for ROB456 development, and small-scope ROS development in general.

 ## Installation
 Add the following to your `~/.bashrc` or `~/.zshrc`, or run the provided `setup.sh` (only for `bash` users).
-Note - change `$SCRIPT-DIR` to the path of the cloned repo.
-The `setup.sh` would do this automatically for `bash` users.
+Note: change `$SCRIPT-DIR` to the path of the cloned repo.
+The `setup.sh` does this automatically.
 ```
 ros_dev() {
   # Check if the correct number of arguments were provided